 January 28 – March 12

 A shuttle bus is available 4 times a day from Obihiro Station during the festival.
 To get to Obihiro, fly from Tokyo to Tokachi-Obihiro Airport or from Sapporo Station, it takes around three hours to reach Obihiro Station by train.

 Japan Wonder Travel Tours

 These Japanese winter festivals make for a remarkable experience, well worth the effort of getting there, no matter the weather.
 After all, the cold weather provides the best conditions to enjoy the magical winter wonderland and feel the warmth even in the coldest season.
-As these festivals are very weather dependant, check the latest information before making your way down to these somewhat remote areas.
-After this, put on your warmest winter clothes and go find your favorite beautifully lit and cozy kamakura, where you’ll be welcomed with hot food, local drinks and hot springs!
+As these festivals are very weather dependent, check the latest information before making your way down to these somewhat remote areas.
+After this, put on your warmest winter clothes and go find your favorite beautifully lit and cozy kamakura, where you’ll be welcomed with hot food, local drinks, and hot springs!
 Don’t miss this memorable Japanese winter experience!

 Articles you may also like